Utilities and waste collection

 Private water supply tests

-The 2016 regulations are very similar to the previous regulations, in that they require local authorities to record the number of private supplies in its area, and for each supply must record:
+The 2016 regulations are very similar to the previous regulations, in that they require local authorities to record the number of private supplies in its area, and for each supply they must record:

-• the name of the supply, together with a unique identifier
+• The name of the supply, together with a unique identifier.

-• the type of source
+• The type of source.

-• the geographical location, using a grid reference
+• The geographical location, using a grid reference.

-• an estimate of the number of people supplied
+• An estimate of the number of people supplied.

-• an estimate of the average daily volume of water supplied in cubic metres
+• An estimate of the average daily volume of water supplied in cubic metres.

-• the type of premises supplied
+• The type of premises supplied.

-• detail of any treatment process, together with its location
+• Detail of any treatment process, together with its location.

-• the name of the Health Protection Agency in whose area the supply is located.
+• The name of the Health Protection Agency in whose area the supply is located.

 After the initial assessment, the regulations require local authorities to monitor the supply on an ongoing basis.
-The regularity of the sampling will vary depending upon the volume of water used, from once a year for supplies of less than 10 cubic metres per day to 34 times a year for supplies of up to 10,000 cubic metres per day.
+The regularity of the sampling will vary depending upon the volume of water used: from once a year for supplies of less than 10 cubic metres per day, to 34 times a year for supplies of up to 10,000 cubic metres per day.

 In addition, the local authority must also undertake a thorough risk assessment of each supply at least once every five years.